 Travel to any major city and you'll find more attractions than you have time to see.
 St. Louis is no different.
 The Gateway City is a welcoming place that has something for all visitors.
-From world-class museums and monuments to outdoor adventure and nightlife, you can easily spend a week checking out the top sites and most popular destinations.
-But if you'll only be at your hotel for a couple of days, this 48-hour itinerary is a great way immerse yourself in the best the city has to offer.
+From world-class museums and monuments to outdoor adventure, shopping, and nightlife, you can easily spend a week checking out the top sites and most popular destinations.
+But if you'll only be at your hotel for a couple of days, this 48-hour itinerary is a great way to immerse yourself in the best the city has to offer.

 Day One Morning: The Hill